Luke-Phillips/PhiTemplater-VSCodeExtension/README.md

 ### 4. Use Template Syntax

 Phi Templater currently supports basic variables within your templates.
-Variables can be used in files and folders with the `.phitemp` file extension.
 You can add variables within the contents of your files, as well as the names of your files and folders.
-Variable are denoted with a `$` prefix and suffix (they can be escaped with `\$`).
+Optionally, add the `.phitemp` file extension to avoid unwanted syntax highlighting and errors.
+Variables are denoted with a `$` prefix and suffix (they can be escaped with `\$`).

 Folder name example (without variable): `myFolder`.

-Folder name example (with variable): `$x$Folder`.
+Folder name example (with variable): `my$x$Folder`.

 File name example (without variable): `myFunction.ts`.

-File name example (with variable): `$myFunction$.ts.phitemp`.
+File name example (with variable): `$functionName$.ts.phitemp`.

 File content example: